LinoMeister/seminar-cggp-alpha-wrap-2/README.md

 ### Build Configurations

-The project includes several CMake presets for different algorithm variants:
+The project includes several CMake presets for different algorithm variants.

-- `default`: Standard algorithm with priority queue
+#### `default`: Standard algorithm with priority queue

+This is the default configuration of the algorithm.

-- `alternative-trav`: Enables modified alpha traversability computation
+#### `alternative-trav`: Enables modified alpha traversability computation

+This configuration was used for a small experiment, using a slightly modified traversability criteria.
+See the 'alternative traversability' section in the [report](doc/experiments.md).
+Please note that this is different from the *adaptive* traversability methods.

-- `stack-queue`: Uses stack instead of priority queue
+#### `stack-queue`: Uses stack instead of priority queue

+In the paper, the alpha wrapping algorithm is described using a priority queue (sorted by minimum Delaunay ball radius of the gates).
+The implementation in [CGAL](https://github.com/CGAL/cgal/blob/cb6407e04270becf748a363a2062416f9e5e8513/Alpha_wrap_3/include/CGAL/Alpha_wrap_3/internal/Alpha_wrap_3.h#L147) also has an option to use a stack instead, which is claimed to be faster in practice.
+For all my experiments I used the priority queue, but I also added an option for using a stack instead.

 ## Usage